ArthurGareginyan/my-custom-styles/readme.txt

 * [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-styles.html)
 * [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/my-custom-styles)

 == Changelog ==
+= 1.4 =
+* The stylesheet of plugin's page moved to separate file.
+* The javascript from settings_page.php moved to separate file.
+* Changed the style of title in plugin's page.
+* The LICENSE file renamed to LICENSE.txt.
+* Fixed the prefix in name of function "mcstyles_add_styling".
 = 1.3 =
 * Fixed the issue due to which nothing appears below line 26 until you click below that line.
 = 1.2 =